Color organ: History of the concept

 In 1590, Gregorio Comanini described an invention by the Mannerist painter Arcimboldo of a system for creating color-music, based on apparent luminosity (light-dark contrast) instead of hue.

 In 1725, French Jesuit monk Louis Bertrand Castel proposed the idea of Clavecin pour les yeux (Ocular Harpsichord).
-In the 1740s, German composer Telemann went to France to see it, composed some pieces for it and wrote a book about it.
+In the 1740s, German composer Telemann went to France to see it, composed some pieces for it, and wrote a book about it.
 It had 60 small colored glass panes, each with a curtain that opened when a key was struck.
 In about 1742, Castel proposed the clavecin oculaire (a light organ) as an instrument to produce both sound and the "proper" light colors.

 In 1743, Johann Gottlob Krüger, a professor at the University of Hall, proposed his own version of the ocular harpsichord.

 In 1816, Sir David Brewster proposed the Kaleidoscope as a form of visual-music that became immediately popular.

-In 1877, US artist, inventor Bainbridge Bishop gets a patent for his first Color Organ.
+In 1877, U.S. artist, inventor Bainbridge Bishop gets a patent for his first Color Organ.
 The instruments were lighted attachments designed for pipe organs that could project colored lights onto a screen in synchronization with musical performance.
 Bishop built three of the instruments; each was destroyed in a fire, including one in the home of P. T. Barnum.

 In 1893, British painter Alexander Wallace Rimington invented the Clavier à lumières.
 Rimington's Colour Organ attracted much attention, including that of Richard Wagner and Sir George Grove.
 It has been incorrectly claimed that his device formed the basis of the moving lights that accompanied the New York City premiere of Alexander Scriabin's synaesthetic symphony Prometheus: The Poem of Fire in 1915.
 The instrument that accompanied that premiere was lighting engineer Preston S. Millar's chromola, which was similar to Rimington's instrument.

 In a 1916 art manifesto, the Italian Futurists Arnaldo Ginna and Bruno Corra described their experiments with "color organ" projection in 1909.
 They also painted nine abstract films, now lost.

 In 1916, the Russian futurist painter Vladimir Baranoff Rossiné premiered the Optophonic Piano at his one-man exhibition in Kristiana (Oslo, Norway).

 In 1918, American concert pianist Mary Hallock-Greenewalt created an instrument she called the Sarabet.
 Also an inventor, she patented nine inventions related to her instrument, including the rheostat.

-In 1921, Arthur C. Vinageras proposed the Chromopiano, an instrument resembling and played like a grand piano, but designed to project "chords" composed from colored lights.
+In 1921, Arthur C. Vinageras proposed the Chromopiano, an instrument resembling and played like a grand piano, but designed to project "chords" composed of colored lights.

 In the 1920s, Danish-born Thomas Wilfred created the Clavilux, a color organ, ultimately patenting seven versions.
-By 1930, he had produced 16 "Home Clavilux" units.
-Glass disks bearing art were sold with these "Clavilux Juniors".
+By 1930, he had produced 16 "Home Clavilux" units, which were sold with glass disks bearing art as "Clavilux Juniors".
 Wilfred coined the word lumia to describe the art.
 Significantly, Wilfred's instruments were designed to project colored imagery, not just fields of colored light as with earlier instruments.

 In 1925, Hungarian composer Alexander Laszlo wrote a text called Color-Light-Music; Laszlo toured Europe with a color organ.